 What causes occupational asthma?

-There are numerous agents that can cause occupational asthma.
+There are many agents that can cause occupational asthma.
 Inhalations of isocyanates, cereal dust, or flour are currently the most common causes of occupational asthma.
 Agents that cause occupational asthma are usually divided into two different groups: smaller molecules (low molecular weight chemicals), such as isocyanates used in rubber manufacturing, and larger molecules, typically organic substances such as flour.
-You can find lists of known agents at http://www.hse.gov.uk/asthma/substances.htm and http://www.remcomp.fr/asmanet/asmapro/agents.htm#start.
+You can find lists of known agents at http://www.hse.gov.uk/asthma/substances.htm.

 What are risk factors for occupational asthma?

-If possible, improving ventilation in the workplace may also have a positive impact on the levels of exposures to agents that cause occupational asthma.
-Although the intensity of exposure is important in the development of occupational asthma, it is less clear if it is the level of agent, duration of exposure, or frequency of exposures that represents the most important factor.
+Although the intensity of exposure is important in the development of occupational asthma, it is less clear if it is the amount of the agent, duration of exposure, or frequency of exposures that represents the most important factor.
 Therefore, for most agents, it is difficult to determine what concentration of agent in the air is considered "safe."